-Support the implementation of the 2006 Airport Master Plan Update to ensure appropriate development of airline freight services.
+Support the implementation of the 2006 Airport Master Plan Update as it relates to development of airline freight services.

 Promote appropriate local and regional mass transit opportunities.

 Continue to study the establishment of passenger rail and air service at a passenger intermodal facility at the airport, paying particular attention to determining the market need for such a facility, and how such a facility would be accessed.